SSCHAcode/python-sscha/UserGuide/faq.rst

        X = 0
        np.random.seed(seed = X)

     where :code:`X` is the integer used as a seed.
-By default, if not specified, it is initialized with None that it is equivalent to initializing with the current local time.
+By default, if not specified, it is initialized with None that it is equivalent to initializing it with the current local time.